NTThanh116/NTThanh116/README.md

 - Structural, thermal, and durability analysis
 - Finite element modeling and numerical simulation
 - Computational mechanics and mechanics of materials
-- Numerical methods for partial differential equations
+- Numerical methods for engineering problems
 - Scientific machine learning and physics-informed modeling
 - Verification, validation, and convergence analysis
 - Engineering automation and scientific programming